Fantasy Baseball Waiver Wire: Five Best Pickups To Improve Your Lineup

 Joey Gallo, 3B, Texas Rangers (25 percent owned)

 Yes, Gallo strikes out a lot and still is an unpolished hitter.
 But man, does he have some power.
 The 23-year-old is up to five homers on the year, including an absolute rocket Friday against the Kansas City Royals.
-His plate discipline should come with more experience, and if your lineup is in need of a power jolt, Gallo might be your man.
+His plate discipline should come with more experience, and if your lineup needs a power jolt, Gallo might be your man.

 Santiago Casilla, RP, Oakland Athletics (45 percent owned)